duckduckgo/privacy-dashboard/README.md

 Report broken sites using the anonymous "Website not working as expected?" link in the dashboard popup.

-## Reporting bugs
+## Reporting security bugs

-Bugs can be submitted through our [bounty program](https://hackerone.com/duckduckgo/reports/new?type=team&report_type=vulnerability) or by sending an email to security@duckduckgo.com
+Security bugs can be submitted through our [bounty program](https://hackerone.com/duckduckgo/reports/new?type=team&report_type=vulnerability) or by sending an email to security@duckduckgo.com

 For more information, see [Reporting bugs](CONTRIBUTING.md#reporting-bugs).